nasirhafeez/devops_challenge/README.md

 The `my_share` folder is a shared folder between the host and Vagrant VM, and it is also mounted as a volume on the container running our application.
 It contains the code of our Flask application in `hello.py` file.
 The script `startup.sh` is executed in our Alpine Linux container once it is initialized to install the required packages into it.

 To boot this setup enter the `vagrant up` command.
-It will create an Ubuntu VM, create a Kubernetes cluster in it and deployment our containers.
+It will create an Ubuntu VM, create a Kubernetes cluster in it and deploy our containers.
 After doing this, our application will be accessible locally on `http://127.0.0.1:3000`.
 After making any change in the `hello.py` file on the host machine simply refresh the browser, the changes should be visible instantly.

 References: